Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Experimental Data on Embryonic Cell Development

 \subsection{Global Marker Genes}

-The detected global marker genes for differential expression and dispersion (with $\tau_0 = 2.5$ and $\omega_0 = 2.5$) are summarized in Web Appendix C and Figure \ref{fig:global_marker_summary}.
-In this case, 47\% of genes are global markers for DE and 10\% of genes are global markers for DD.
-To visualize the detected global marker genes across clusters, we include heat-maps of the posterior mean of the cluster-specific parameters, with rows representing genes (reordered by gene-wise tail probabilities) and columns representing clusters.
-Further, to highlight the differences across clusters, we also observe the relative (when compared with the mean across all clusters) value of cluster-specific parameters for the global marker genes across all clusters.
-We can observe that cluster 2, which in under-represented in the mutant group, has a distinct pattern across many global marker genes.
-In addition, the small cluster 8 of mostly HOM cells, appears to have slightly higher expression levels for genes that are lowly expressed in other clusters and, in general, higher dispersion parameters across many global DD genes.
-Genes with the top 20 highest tail probabilities and absolute log-fold change are listed in Web Appendix Section C.3 for both DE and DD.
+The detected global marker genes for differential expression and dispersion (with $\tau_0 = 2.5$ and $\omega_0 = 2.5$) are summarized in Figures \ref{fig:global_marker_summary} and \ref{fig:heatmap_global1} and \ref{sec:global_marker_genes}.
+In this case, 57\% of genes are global markers for DE and 24\% of genes are global markers for DD.
+To visualize the detected global marker genes across cell subtyes, we include heat-maps of the posterior mean of the subtype-specific parameters, with rows representing genes (reordered by gene-wise tail probabilities) and columns representing cell subtyes.
+We observe that the rare cell subtypes, namely the over-represented cluster 18, the under-represented cluster 21, and the stable clusters 20 and 22, have slightly higher expression levels for genes that are lowly expressed in other cell subtypes and, in general, higher dispersion parameters across most of the the global DD genes and some of the global non-DD genes.